mxagar/airbnb_data_analysis/Blog_Post.md

 - the host is estimated to have shared rooms,
 - and when the bathroom(s) is/are shared.

-Finally, the accommodations which have
+Finally, the accommodations which have a very good average review (above the 90% percentile) and have a model price larger than the real one

 <p align="center">
 <img src="/pics/economical_listings_geo.jpg" alt="Economical listings with high quality" width="800"/>
 </p>

-I will not post the URLs of the detected listings, but you can find them quite easily using the notebooks of the linked repository :wink:
+I will not post the URLs of the detected listings, but you can find them quite easily using the notebooks of the linked repository :wink:.

 <!--![Map of listing prices encoded in color](./pics/map_listings_prices_geo.jpg)
 -->

 ## Question 2: To Beach or not to Beach

 Of course, you can always go to the beach to catch some waves in the Basque Country, but doing it on foot in less than 15 minutes has an additional cost on average.
-That is one of the insights displayed in the next diagram.
+That is one of the insights distilled from the next diagram.

-This difference or significance plot shows the [T and Z statistics](https://en.wikipedia.org/wiki/Student%27s_t-test) computed for each feature considering two independent groups (accommodations with and without beach access).
+This difference or significance plot shows the [T and Z statistics](https://en.wikipedia.org/wiki/Student%27s_t-test) computed for each feature considering two independent groups: accommodations with and without beach access.
 These statistics are related to the difference of means (T statistic, for continuous variables) or proportions (Z statistic, for discrete variables or proportions).
 If we take the usual significance level of 5%, the critical Z or T value is roughly 2.
 That means that if the values in the diagram are greater than 2, the averages or proportions of each group in each feature are significantly different.
+The probability of being otherwise but incorrectly stating that they are different is 5%.

-The sign of the statistic is color coded: blue bars denote positive statistics, which are associated with larger values for accommodations that have beach access.
+The sign of the statistic is color-coded: blue bars denote positive statistics, which are associated with larger values for accommodations that have beach access.

 <p align="center">
 <img src="/pics/beach_comparison.png" alt="Feature differences between accomodations with and without beach access" width="600"/>
 </p>

-Long story short, here's the intepretation:
+Long story short, here's the intepretation: the group of accommodations that have a beach within 2 km have significantly larger

+- proportions of accomodations located in the provvince of Gipuzkoa,
+- proportions of accomodations with a waterfront,
+- and prices.

+We can continue with the list until the significant differences disappear down in the ranking with the amenity *dishes and silverware*. **Note that larger statistics don't necessarily mean larger differences; instead, they mean that the probability of wrongly stating a difference between groups is lower.**

+However, it is more interesting to compose a *profile* of listings with beach access and without selecting features manually; for instance, accomodations on the seaside:

+- have larger prices,
+- are more often entire homes or appartments,
+- usually have less shared bathrooms,
+- have more often a description in English,
+- have more often patios of balconies,
+- have more bedrooms,
+- allow for more accommodates,
+- their host lives more often nearby,
+- ...

 Going back to the price, the following figure shows the different price distributions for accommodations with a beach in less than 2km and further.
-We need to consider that there such a distribution or a congtingency table behind each of the features in the previous diagram.
+We need to consider that there such a distribution or a congtingency table behind each of the Z/T statistics in the previous diagram.

 <p align="center">
 <img src="/pics/price_distribution_beach.png" alt="Price distribution for accommodations with and without beach access in less than 2km" width="600"/>